- A healthy relationship is built on respect, trust, communication and sharing.

 Jenny and her sister Sarah fight all the time.
 Jenny is angry with Sarah because she barges into her room and takes her things without asking.
 Sarah complains that Jenny is disrespectful and never asks if she can borrow clothes and other things that belong to her.

-Your brothers and sisters can upset you sometimes.
+Your sibling can upset you sometimes.
 You may get angry if they take something that is yours without asking, go into your room, or bother you when you have friends over.
-Your older brothers or sisters may try to boss you around and tell you what to do.
-Your younger brothers or sisters may borrow your things or want to be around you all the time.
+Your older sibling may try to boss you around and tell you what to do.
+Your younger sibling may borrow your things or want to be around you all the time.

 When you argue with your friends, you can go home and get away from them.
-But, when you argue with a brother or sister, they are in your house and you may feel like you can’t get away from them.
-It’s normal to get angry and upset with your brothers and sisters.
+But, when you argue with a sibling, they are in your house and you may feel like you can’t get away from them.
+It’s normal to get angry and upset with your sibling.
 However, it’s not OK to hurt them.
-Talking things out and coming up with rules that you and your brothers and sisters agree on will make living together a lot easier.
+Talking things out and coming up with rules that you and your siblings agree on will make living together a lot easier.

 - Go for a walk or go to separate rooms in the house, before you lose your temper in an argument.

-- Talk to your parents about what is bothering you.
+- Talk to your parents or caregivers about what is bothering you.
 Most likely they will be able to give you advice.

 - Set up your own personal space.
 Even if you share a bedroom, make a little space (even in a corner of your bedroom) that is all yours.
-Tell your brother or sister that they need to knock before coming into your bedroom or your special area of a shared bedroom.
+Tell your sibling that they need to knock before coming into your bedroom or your special area of a shared bedroom.

-- Respect your brother or sister’s personal space and belongings too – whether it is their room or a part of your shared bedroom.
+- Respect your sibling’s personal space and belongings too– whether it is their room or a part of your shared bedroom.
 If you ask your sibling if you can borrow something of theirs and return it in good condition, they will probably be more likely to show you the same respect in return.

 - Pick your battles.
 Try to figure out what is really bothering you.
 This will help you to know if the problem is worth arguing about.
 Some issues may be more important than others.